Cong leader Harish Rawat targets own party, wonders if it's time for him to rest | Politics

 - India

-Congress campaign head for poll-bound Uttarakhand Harish Rawat created a flutter in political circles here on Wednesday, alleging non-cooperation from his organisation and noting he sometimes feels it is time for him to rest.
+Congress campaign head in poll-bound Uttarakhand Harish Rawat created a flutter in the political circles here on Wednesday, alleging non-cooperation from his organisation and noting that he sometimes feels it is time for him to rest.

-''I am filled with thoughts.
-A voice from within sometimes tells me it is enough Harish Rawat, you have swam long, it is time to rest,'' he said.
+''I am invaded by thoughts.
+A voice from within sometimes tells me it is enough Harish Rawat, you have swam long.
+It is time to rest,'' the former Uttarakhand chief minister said.

 ''I am in a dilemma.
-The New Year may show me the way,'' the former chief minister said.
+The new year may show me the way,'' he added.

-Uttarakhand goes to assembly polls early next year and the Congress is trying to return to power in the hill state.
+Asked about the tweet at a conclave organised by Times Now Navbharat, Rawat did not reveal who had turned their faces away from him, but explained what he meant by ''crocodiles''.

+''It is clear.
+When (Union) Home Minister Amit Shah visited Uttarakhand, he reminded me of a sting operation done by someone.
+No one from the journalistic fraternity would like to own up today.
+It was a veiled threat from the home minister to cause harm to me if I dared speak too much,'' he said.

+However, he did not disclose the names of those in his party who are turning their faces away from him.

+''There is an appropriate time for everything.
+When it comes, you will be the first one I will share it with,'' he said.

-When senior Congress leader and Rawat's media advisor Surendra Kumar was asked by reporters about the tweets, he said some forces within the party are playing into the hands of the BJP to hurt the party's prospects in Uttarakhand.
+When senior Congress leader and Rawat's media advisor Surendra Kumar was asked by reporters about the former Uttarakhand chief minister's tweet, he said some forces within the party are playing into the hands of the ruling BJP to hurt the poll prospects of the Congress in Uttarakhand.

 ''There is no alternative to Harish Rawat in Uttarakhand.
 He is the most popular leader in the state who has kept the party flag flying.
-But there are some forces playing into the BJP's hands to mar the possibility of Congress making a comeback in the state,'' he said.
+But there are some forces playing into the BJP's hands to mar the possibility of the Congress making a comeback in the state,'' Kumar said.

-Asked whether Rawat remarks had anything to do with All India Congress Committee (AICC) incharge for Uttarakhand Devendra Yadav, Kumar categorically said, ''Devendra Yadav is our incharge.
-His role is that of a Panchayati Pramukh.
-But if the Panchayati Pramukh begins tying the hands of party workers and hurt the party's poll prospects, the high command should take notice of it.''
-Devendra Yadav and Harish Rawat have been at loggerheads.
+Asked whether Rawat's hurt had anything to do with All India Congress Committee (AICC) in-charge for Uttarakhand Devendra Yadav, he said, ''Devendra Yadav is our in-charge.
+His role is that of a panchayati pramukh.
+But if the panchayati pramukh begins tying the hands of the party workers and hurts the party's poll prospects, the high-command should take notice of it.''
+Yadav and Rawat do not share the best of relationship with each other.

-While Rawat loyalists have been saying that the 2022 polls are being fought under his leadership, Yadav has been maintaining that it will be contested under a collective leadership.
+While the Rawat loyalists have been saying that the 2022 Uttarakhand Assembly polls will be fought under his leadership, Yadav has been maintaining that the election will be contested under a collective leadership.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)